Marc Levinson: An Extraordinary Time

-An Extraordinary Time: The End of the Postwar Boom and the Return of the Ordinary Economy, recounts the global collapse of the postwar economic boom in the 1970s and the adoption of free-market ideas in many countries as political leaders sought to restore rapid economic growth.
+An Extraordinary Time: The End of the Postwar Boom and the Return of the Ordinary Economy recounts the global collapse of the postwar economic boom in the 1970s and the adoption of free-market ideas in many countries as political leaders sought to restore rapid economic growth.
+The book’s contention that governments have little ability to accelerate the productivity growth that underlies improved living standards has been controversial.
+The Washington Post named it one of the best economics books of 2016.